king-prawns/vue-ts/README.md

-# vue-ts-rxjs
+# vue-ts

-Vue, TypeScript and RxJS.
+Vue and TypeScript.

 ## Requirements